cmonr/Arduino-Sphero-Library/README.md

 6. Power cycle Arduino & Bluetooth Module (unplug & replug USB cable) : NOTE: Upon power up, the Sphero should autoconnect
 7. Upload and run any of the examples

-API:

-* Coming soon.
-For now, reference Sphero.h for implemented functions and examples (Yes, I need more comments, I know...)